-Have pubic, hip or low back pain?
-You may have Pelvic Girdle Pain…
+Do you have pubic, hip or low back pain?

 Are you pregnant, or postpartum?
 Do you have pain in the low back, pubic or groin area, side of hips, tailbone, buttocks or back of the thigh?
-If so, you may have pelvic girdle pain (PGP), a common concern, that affects pregnant and postpartum women.
+If so, those achy hips might be pregnancy related pelvic girdle pain (PGP), a common concern that affects pregnant and postpartum women.
 You can find information about PGP on this website.
-It is our hope that you will find this as well as our free app very helpful.
-PGP is treatable: read on to find out how!
+It is our hope that you will find this and our free app very helpful.
+PGP is treatable: read on to find out how.

 The following exercises are difficult to do with pelvic girdle pain (PGP).

 Lie on your back and stretch out your legs.
 Try to lift one of your legs a few inches and put it down again.
 Do the same with the other leg.
 Both legs should feel light and easy to lift, if you have do not have PGP.